teimilola/teimilola.github.io/_posts/2020-01-01-organizational-toolkit.md

 # My Organizational Toolkit

 If you're like me, New Year's comes with an impulse to re-organize everything.
 Life as a grad student is busy (teaching, meetings, mentoring, research, internships, etc.), and I rely heavily on organizational tools to help me survive.
 I enjoy trying out new applications to optimize my workflow and reading about what other people use.
-Below are my current, personal favorite tools for research and academic work!
+Below are my current, personal favorite tools for keeping track of my research and academic work!

 <br>